 We had cash of \$27,394 as of May 31, 2004 compared to cash of \$57,581 as of May 31, 2003.
 We had working capital of \$5,978 as of May 31, 2004 compared to working capital of \$48,007 as of May 31, 2003.
-We had cash of \$17,510 as of August 31, 2004.

-As discussed above under Plan of Operations, we anticipate that we will be spending approximately \$141,000 to \$161,000 over the next twelve-month period pursuing our plan of operations, subject to our achieving additional financing.
-Of these anticipated expenditures, we anticipate that \$70,000 will be spent on our plan of operations in the next six months, subject to our achieving additional financing.
+As discussed above under Plan of Operations, we anticipate that we will be spending approximately \$141,000 to \$161,000 over the next twelve-month period pursuing our plan of operations.
+Of these anticipated expenditures, we anticipate that \$70,000 will be spent on our plan of operations in the next six months.
 While we have commenced operation of our initial Internet access network, our present cash reserves and working capital are not sufficient to enable us to maintain our plan of operations over the next twelve months without additional financing.
 As stated above under Plan of Operations, we anticipate that we will require additional funding equal to approximately \$140,000 over the next twelve-month period in order to enable us to pursue this plan of operations.
-If we do not achieve this additional financing, or if the additional financing that we achieve is less than required, then we will scale back our operations according to the funds available to us, as discussed above under "Plan of Operations".

-If we do not achieve any additional financing, we anticipate that we will be able maintain current operations for approximately six months based on current cash and working capital and revenues from our initial Internet access network installation, as discussed below.
+If we do not achieve this additional financing, or if the additional financing that we achieve is less than required, then we will scale back our operations according to the funds available to us, as discussed above under Plan of Operations.
+If we do not achieve any additional financing, we anticipate that we will be able maintain current operations for approximately six months based on current cash and working capital and revenues from our initial Internet access network installation.
 However, additional financing will be required in order to enable us to complete any additional Internet access network installations and expand our revenue base.